thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 | 6	      | June 2015                              |
 | 7	      | Work in progress	                     |

 To see what kind of support your browser has of the ECMAScript standard, check out this [compatibility table](http://kangax.github.io/compat-table/es6/).
+Which browser has the best support?
+Which browser has the worst support?

 ### Exercise